Should you pay extra on your mortgage?

 Whatever method you choose, paying off the mortgage could well reduce the amount of income you need in retirement by 20% or more, Pond says.

-When he works with clients on retirement, “almost inevitably with a mortgage, there are going to be financial challenges,” he says, “while those that retire without a mortgage pretty much have clear sailing ahead.
+“Almost inevitably with a mortgage, there are going to be financial challenges,” he says about the clients he's advised, "while those that retire without a mortgage pretty much have clear sailing ahead.